jessiemorris/BabysitterKata/README.md

 Assumptions:

--The calculator will only be called with integer values.
+- The calculator will only be called with integer values.
--Times are represented by hours as integers in standard 24 hour format with the exception of midnight -Midnight will be represented by 24
+- Times are represented by hours as integers in standard 24 hour format with the exception of midnight
+- Midnight will be represented by 24